Latest primaries feature deniers for state election posts - KESQ

 The other Republican backing Trump’s claims also is a member of the Arizona House.
 Rep. Shawnna Bolick introduced a bill last year that would allow a simple majority of the Legislature to overturn presidential election results.
 Republicans control the Legislature in Arizona.

-Two other Republican candidates are on Arizona’s ballot: State Sen. Michelle Ugenti-Rita, who acknowledges President Joe Biden’s victory but has worked for a decade to tighten election laws, and businessman Beau Lane, who is backed by GOP Gov. Doug Ducey.
+Two other Republican candidates are on Arizona’s ballot: state Sen. Michelle Ugenti-Rita, who acknowledges Biden’s victory but has worked for a decade to tighten election laws, and businessman Beau Lane, who is backed by GOP Gov. Doug Ducey.

 Finchem is endorsed by Trump and said in a recent interview that worries about the effect of his potential victory on free and fair elections are unfounded.
 He said he will just enforce laws as written.

-Note: This story has been corrected to show the Trump loyalists support his false claims that he won the election, not that he lost the election.